 Why you shouldn’t skimp on Christmas holiday revision

 It’s the end of a long, hard term.
 We’re in deep winter.
-Everyone else is getting ready to kick-back and enjoy the Christmas festivities (even if they’re curtailed by Covid) – but you’ve got mocks to revise for.
+Everyone else is getting ready to kick-back and enjoy the Christmas festivities – but you’ve got mocks to revise for, or mock results to ponder.
 The temptation is to forget about the revision, relax on the sofa and gorge on Quality Streets.
 But, you might end up regretting this more than the extra chocolates on Boxing Day.

 Why mocks are always important